krateng/ck2suite/README.md

 ## Use

 Instead of lots of small files everywhere over the folder structure, Benedek allows you to group thematically related things (like an event chain and its on_action trigger) together.
-Create your text files in the folder `benedek` within your mod directory - you can structure it any way you like with subdirectories.
+To create a Benedek-mod, create a new folder in `benedekmod` in your CK2 user directory.
+You can add any regular CK2 script files in their normal directories in addition to Benedek-files in the `benedek` folder which you can structure in any way you like with subdirectories.

+Specify your mod metadata (name, picture, esc.) in `modinfo.yml`.
 Then simply call the command `benedek (modfolder)` and to prepare the mod so that CK2 can read it.
 Call the command again after you've made changes.